5 Knitted Shawl Patterns for People Who Don’t Like to Wear Shawls

 As a knitter, I was relatively slow to be bitten by the shawl bug.
 This shouldn’t have been the case; I love knitting lace, I’m perpetually just a trifle chilly, and shawls are the perfect project for summer knitting.
 But I actually am just now getting close to finish my very first knitted shawl.

 I think ultimately I never knitted a shawl before now because I don’t much care for the traditional shawl silhouette.
 It has always struck me as just a bit too Little House on the Prairie.
-My reluctance to knit shawls has been officially swept away, however, by Classic Knit Shawls, a new book and eBook from Interweave bringing together 20 timeless designs that are varied and creative enough to tempt even the most shawl-leery of knitters.
+My reluctance to knit shawls has been officially swept away, however, by Classic Knit Shawls (affiliate link), a book that brings together 20 timeless designs that are varied and creative enough to tempt even the most shawl-leery of knitters.

 Here are the five shawls I’m itching to get on my needles:

 This generously sized, luxurious shawl is an exquisite way to add warmth and drama to any outfit.
 The circular flower motifs that form the back are worked in rows and are joined to adjacent motifs as they are worked.
 Wear this triangular shawl pinned, tied, or wrapped in the traditional methods, or lace the side triangles through the edges of the flower motifs on the opposite sides for a secure wrap that allows the edging to cascade down the front in beautiful drapes.